tlstyer/acquire/design.md

   - 0 for game being set up or 1 for game
   - Game ID
   - Game display number
-  - If game being set up, include:
-    - JSON parameters from GameSetup
+  - If game being set up, include JSON parameters from GameSetup:
+    - Game mode
+    - Player arrangement mode
+    - Host user ID
+    - User IDs
+    - Approvals
   - If game, include:
     - Array of move history messages (skipping the messages the client already knows)
     - Game mode (excluded if client knows about this game)
     - Player arrangement mode (excluded if client knows about this game)
+    - Host user ID (excluded if client knows about this game)
     - User IDs (excluded if client knows about this game)
-    - Host user ID (excluded if client knows about this game)

 On successful connection request, server sends other clients: